 6. percent organic matter; and

-7. recommendations
+7. recommendations for amending the soil with compost to bring the soil organic matter to a minimum of 6% by dry weight and incorporating organic fertilizers to recommended levels for planting area.
+Acceptable organic fertilizers and amendment products are those allowed for use in crop production by at least one of the following:

+Organic Materials Review Institute’s Generic Materials List

+California Department of Food and Agriculture’s Organic Input Materials Program

+U.S. Department of Agriculture’s National Organic Program

 (C) In projects with multiple landscape installations (i.e. production home developments) a soil sampling rate of 1 in 7 lots or approximately 15% will satisfy this requirement.
 Large landscape projects shall sample at a rate equivalent to 1 in 7 lots.